ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 Like the star nodes, it'll be important to host your own things as the ones in this how-to could go offline at any moment.

-For the purposes of this example, you'll need to do a few things on a server hosting your own [go-ipfs](https://github.com/ipfs/go-ipfs) node.
-You'll also need a working Nginx install setup, which will be used for SSL, which is a requirement for browsers.
+For the purposes of this example, you'll need to host your own [go-ipfs](https://github.com/ipfs/go-ipfs) node.
+You'll also need a working Nginx install setup that will be used by SSL (which is a requirement for browsers to be able to connect with us through WebSockets).

 First configure the Go node, enabling [WebSocket](https://en.wikipedia.org/wiki/WebSocket) support, and designate it as a relay so we can communicate with it from a browser by editing `~/.ipfs/config` to add the following settings: